wpswings/subscriptions-for-woocommerce/README.txt

 == SUBSCRIPTIONS PLUGIN COMPATIBILITIES ==

+* **Compatible With Affiliate Manager**: Our Subscription for WooCommerce plugin works smoothly with the [**Affiliates Manager plugin by WP Insider**](https://wordpress.org/plugins/affiliates-manager/).
+This means affiliates can earn commissions on both the first subscription purchase and on every renewal.
+It keeps affiliates motivated and helps boost your subscription sales in the long run.

 * **Compatible With LearnPress**: Subscription for WooCommerce is compatible with [**LearnPress**](https://wordpress.org/plugins/learnpress/), allowing courses to be assigned to a subscription product.
 When a customer purchases a subscription product, they are automatically enrolled in the course, while non-subscribers cannot access it.
 This setup ensures easy enrollment and recurring revenue.

-* **Compatible With PayPal Standard**: The Subscriptions plugin works flawlessly with PayPal Standard to receive WooCommerce recurring payments.
-You can add it as one of the payment methods by entering your PayPal merchant account API keys

 * Subscriptions plugin is compatible with [**Points and Rewards for WooCommerce Free**](https://wordpress.org/plugins/points-and-rewards-for-woocommerce/) and [**Points and Rewards for WooCommerce Pro**](https://wpswings.com/product/points-and-rewards-for-woocommerce-pro/?utm_source=wpswings-par-pro&utm_medium=subs-org-page&utm_campaign=par-pro).
 You can allow your users to use their earned points to purchase subscription products & services and reward users with points when they place recurring orders.
 Plus, the points your users have earned will be shown on their subscription table